-For Henri Cartier-Bresson, photography was just one of many ways of exercising his intelligence of the world, of creating an "imaginary from nature".
-This "tool" has always remained linked to his primary practice of painting and drawing.
+For Henri Cartier-Bresson, photography was one of many ways to explore his understanding of the world and to create an “imaginary world inspired by nature.”
+This “tool” always remained closely linked to his primary practice of painting and drawing.

-The art of Zen archery, to which he refers, places photography within an original symbolic framework that crowns a profound reflection, invalidating the distinctions proper to Western culture between physical discipline, spiritual exercise and artistic activity.
-The archer-photographer thus becomes master of the moment, practicing "art without art".
+The art of Zen archery, to which he refers, places photography within a unique symbolic framework that culminates in a profound reflection, thereby undermining the distinctions inherent in Western culture between physical discipline, spiritual practice, and artistic activity.
+The photographer-archer thus becomes the master of the moment by practicing “art without art.”

 Henri Cartier-Bresson brought his ethics to reportage, making the photographer the Lord of Occasion, the Master of Coincidence.
 Then, the knots he so vividly wove over time with the photographic tool will be patiently re-knotted with drawing.

-By presenting the paintings, drawings and photographs of Henri Cartier-Bresson to the public, this book offers a fresh look at both his work and the art of the photojournalists he claimed to be.
+By presenting the public with Henri Cartier-Bresson’s paintings, drawings, and photographs, this book offers a fresh perspective on both his work and the art of photojournalism, a field to which he claimed to belong.

 Published by Flammarion, 1995